ninagroop/ninagroop/content/pages/speaking/index.md

 - Journaling to facilitate growth
-- Your life as story
 - How letting go makes room for a better future
 - Transformation through grief and loss
-- Using your character strengths to create momentum
+- Leaning into your character strengths to create momentum
 - Recovering from codependency
 - Developing a gratitude practice
 - Finding and living with joy